druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 The steps to run a Ray tuning job with Hyperopt are:

-1. Set up a Ray search space using a config dict.
+1. Set up a Ray search space as a config dict.
 2. Refactor the training loop into a function which takes the config dict as an argument and calls `tune.report(rmse=rmse)` to optimize a metric like RMSE.
 3. Call `ray.tune` with the `config` and a `num_samples` argument which specifies how many times to sample.